 The proposal provides an opportunity to clinically differentiate AHN and Highmark Inc. in the marketplace.

-- Is there a potential for value-add partnerships with healthcare organizations and industry technology vendors?
+- Is there a potential for value-add partnerships with healthcare organizations and industry partners?

 - Could we use the collected project data to inform the process of new care plans for patients with specific conditions?